IQAIcom/mcp-polymarket/README.md

 **Without a private key configured, only read-only market data tools are available.**

+### Approvals and Allowances

+This server does not auto-approve tokens.
+When an operation requires approvals, the tool returns a structured "approval required" response explaining:

+- Why approvals are needed and which contracts are involved (USDC, CTF, Exchange)
+- Which approvals are missing for your wallet
+- The next step: run the `approve_allowances` tool

+After running `approve_allowances`, simply retry your original action.
+Approvals are standard ERC20/ERC1155 permissions and can be revoked any time in your wallet.

 ## 💡 Usage Examples

 Once configured, you can use the tools through your MCP client.
 Here are some example queries: